An Empirical Study on Challenges for LLM Application Developers: RQ3: Challenge Taxonomy Construction

 \textbf{Discussion and Implication:} General questions often reflect fundamental challenges developers face when working with LLM technologies.
 These challenges span various aspects (such as application integration, conceptual questions, and feature suggestions).
-When leveraging APIs provided by OpenAI to build their applications (such as translation systems, text analysis systems, speech recognition systems, and others), developers often encounter complex technical questions.
+Similar to the empirical studies~\cite{zhang2019empirical} on common challenges in developing deep learning applications, when leveraging APIs provided by OpenAI to build their applications (such as translation systems, text analysis systems, speech recognition systems, and others), developers often encounter complex technical questions.
 These include API integration methods, performance issues, output reproducibility issues, interpretability of output content, and so on.
-These challenges highlight the diverse and intricate nature of API integration and the need for clearer guidelines and examples from the LLM providers to assist developers in these areas.
-As integration with custom applications is a major challenge, The LLM providers could develop dedicated resources and support mechanisms to streamline this process.
+These challenges highlight the diverse and intricate nature of API integration and the need for clearer guidelines and examples from the LLM vendors to assist developers in these areas.
+As integration with custom applications is a major challenge, The LLM vendors could develop dedicated resources and support mechanisms to streamline this process.
 This may include detailed tutorials and integration best practices.
 Questions in the subcategory of conceptual questions involve basic concepts and background knowledge necessary for understanding OpenAI’s technologies.
 Developers often inquire about token calculations, API capabilities and internal mechanisms, model versions, and other related issues.
 These challenges underscore the need for improved foundational documentation.
-To mitigate these challenges, improving educational resources will help developers grasp fundamental concepts more effectively, reducing the frequency of basic questions and accelerating their development process.
+To mitigate these challenges, as suggested by Chen et al.~\cite{chen2020comprehensive}, improving the usability and completeness of the documentation will help developers grasp fundamental concepts as their required skills more effectively, reducing the frequency of basic questions and accelerating their development process.
 For the last subcategory, developers frequently suggest new features or improvements related to API operations, such as better cost management tools, enhanced plugin and GPTs recommendation features, and support for a wide range of data formats.
-This subcategory reflects a proactive interest from developers in enhancing OpenAI’s tools.
-Therefore, the LLM providers (e.g., the OpenAI organization) should establish a structured feedback mechanism to capture and address feature suggestions from developers.
+This subcategory reflects developers' proactive interest in enhancing OpenAI’s tools.
+Therefore, the LLM vendors (e.g., the OpenAI organization) should establish a structured feedback mechanism to capture and address feature suggestions from developers.
 This will help prioritize feature development based on actual user needs and enhance overall user satisfaction.